-Seeking the Best Innovations in German Healthcare
+Seeking the Best Innovations in Digital Healthcare

 Pfizer has always had the goal of providing sustainable solutions to urgent health care challenges.
 Pfizer has a leading portfolio of products and medicines that support wellness and prevention, as well as treatment and cures for diseases across a broad range of therapeutic area.
 To ensure we can continue to deliver on our commitments to the patients that rely on us we are seeking innovations from the digital healthcare ecosystem.